beberlei/composer-monorepo-plugin/README.md

         }
     }

-you can then run `fiddle build` in the root directory next to composer.json and it will generate a custom autoloader for each component by running `composer dump-autoload` as if a composer.json were present.
+You can then run `fiddle build` in the root directory next to composer.json and it will detect all components, generate a custom autoloader for each one by simulating `composer dump-autoload` as if a composer.json were present.

-Fiddle will resolve all dependencies (without version constraints, because the code is always present in the correct versions in a monolithic repository).
+Fiddle will resolve all dependencies (without version constraints, because it is assumed the code is present in the correct versions in a monolithic repository).

-Package names in `deps` are the relative directory names from the project root.
+Package names in `deps` are the relative directory names from the project root, *not* Composer package names.
-From the vendor directory `composer.json` are loaded to find out the dependency graph and the autoload configuration.

 ## Configuration (fiddler.json)